-- · The control lamp does not go out again after a few seconds - .
-The control lamp lights up when the vehicle is moving
+- The control lamp (does not light up when the ignition is switched on. - The control lamp does not go out again after a few seconds - The control lamp lights up when the vehicle is moving

 The vehicle can still be braked in the normal way, without the ABS function.
 Take the vehicle to a specialised workshop as soon as possible.
 For further information on the ABS go to \Rightarrow page 194.